Leading Liquid Chiller Manufacturers

 Types of Liquid Chillers

-Vapor compression chillers come in different types and are classified by the type of gas compressor they use.
-The most common types available are centrifugal compressors, screw compressors, and scroll compressors.
+Different types of vapor compression chillers vary by the gas compressor they employ.
+Among the most prevalent options are centrifugal compressors, screw compressors, and scroll compressors.

-Centrifugal compressor chillers build pressure by adding kinetic energy to the fluid.
-They create this energy by directing the liquid through an impeller or rotor.
-They then convert the kinetic energy into increased potential energy by forcing the fluid through a diffuser.
+Centrifugal compressor chillers chillers increase fluid pressure by imparting kinetic energy.
+This energy is generated as the liquid passes through an impeller or rotor, which converts it into higher potential energy by channeling the fluid through a diffuser.

-Chillers can also be distinguished from the type of condenser they use—whether the condensers are air cooled, water-cooled, or evaporation cooled.
+Chillers can also vary based on the type of condenser they utilize—whether they rely on air cooling, water cooling, or evaporation cooling.

-Other examples of liquid chillers include process chillers, recirculating chillers, and central chillers.
+Additional types of liquid chillers encompass process chillers, recirculating chillers, and central chillers.

-Central chillers, also known as central chilled water units, are chillers used in central air conditioning units.
-To adjust air temperature, they feature internal chilled water coils.
+Central chillers, also referred to as central chilled water units, are essential components within central air conditioning systems.
+These units utilize internal chilled water coils to regulate air temperature effectively.

 Advantages of Liquid Chillers